 Extended mornings with lots of coffee and holiday cocktail celebrations in the evening are fun, but your body needs water.
 Here are a couple of tricks I use to make sure I stay hydrated:

 - Get a water bottle you like to drink out of (I have this one)

 - Drink a glass of water with dinner

 - Drink water when you wake up and before you go to bed.

 7. Get Out of the Car and Wash Your Hands

 Imagine a family sneezing, coughing and otherwise spewing germs into a closed area for 3-4 hours at a time.
 If you have any travel plans that include driving, THIS IS YOUR CAR!

 Anytime you fill up for gas, get out of the car and wash your hands.
 Let fresh air into the car to clear out the germy, stale air and wash your hands to kill whatever ickies you might be carrying.

 I don’t recommend using hand sanitizers because of the ingredients, but a batch of homemade hand sanitizer would be nice to have, just in case.

-With a little bit of planning ahead, you can easily stay healthy during holiday travel and truly enjoy the season!
+With a little bit of planning before you hit the road, you can easily stay healthy during holiday travel and truly enjoy this time of year!